Many consider Ardmore a hidden gem, an unexplored city in Oklahoma.

 Also known as the Lake Texoma Dam, the Denison Dam is the most famous attraction around the lake.

 Built on the Red River between Oklahoma and Texas, the Denison Dam offers mesmerizing views of the lake and its surrounding natural landscapes.

 It also acts as a flood control barrier, supplying water, regulating the river, and helping produce hydroelectric power.

 It is also a famous spot amongst people who want to indulge in fishing and catching glimpses of the region’s wildlife species.

-Three Valley Museum
+Experience the 1800s at Three Valley Museum

 The Three Valley Museum is a historic place in Ardmore.